 Bastet: Ancient Egypt’s Most Important Cat Goddess

-So, the ancient Egyptian goddess Bastet is probably the most important cat gods from Ancient Egypt.
-For the average reader, it probably sounds a bit weird.
-After all, taking care of nature and its animals isn’t the strongest asset of many (mainly Western) societies.
+So, the ancient Egyptian goddess Bastet is probably one of the most important cat gods from Ancient Egypt.

-Yet, as with many other ancient civilizations, animals can probably be regarded as of a higher importance than the average ‘human’ god in ancient Egypt.
+With many ancient civilizations, animals can probably be regarded as of higher importance than the average ‘human’ god in ancient Egypt.
 In the case of cats in Egypt, this is based on a couple of things.

-For starters, their ability to keep rodents, snakes and other pests out of homes was of high importance.
+Their ability to keep rodents, snakes, and other pests out of homes was of high importance.
 Domestic cats these days might pick up an occasional mouse, but threats were a bit greater in the ancient civilizations.
 Cats functioned as great companions in that regard, hunting down the most threatening and annoying pests.

 A second reason why cats were highly regarded was because of their characteristics.
 Egyptians understood cats of all sizes to be smart, quick, and powerful.
 Also, they were oftentimes related to fertility.
 All these characteristics will come back in the most mighty of them all, Bastet.

-We see the goddess Bastet as the most important feline goddess.
-In this role she would mostly represent protection, pleasure, and good health.
+The goddess Bastet is the most important feline goddess.
+She represented protection, pleasure, and good health.
 In myths, the female deity is believed to ride through the sky with her father Ra — the sun god — protecting him as he flew from one horizon to the other.

 At night, when Ra was resting, Bastet would morph into her cat form and protect her father from his enemy, Apep the serpent.
-She had quite some other important family members too, which we will discuss in a bit.
+She had quite some other important family members too.

 Indeed, just any cat, such as your house cat.
 Yet, she’d probably have an air of authority and disdain.
 Well, more of an air of authority and disdain than a typical cat.
 Also, Bastet was usually seen carrying a sistrum — an ancient instrument that was like a drum — in her right hand and an aegis, a breastplate, in her left.

 But, Bastet was not always believed to be a cat.
 Her actual cat form really arises around the year 1000.
 Before, her iconography indicates that she was rather seen as the lioness goddess.
-In this sense, she would also have a lioness head instead of that of a cat.
-Why this is the case will be discussed in a bit.
+In this sense, she would also have a lioness head instead of a cat.

 Bastet Definition and Meaning

-If we want to talk about the meaning of the name Bastet there is little to talk about.
-There is none, really.
-In many other mythological traditions, the name of a god or goddess represents what she really stands for.
-But, in ancient Egyptian religion and mythology it’s a bit different.
+In many other mythological traditions, the name of a goddess represents what she really stands for.
+But, in ancient Egyptian religion and mythology, it’s a bit different.

 The problem with Egyptian religion and Egyptian deities is that their names were written in hieroglyphs.
 We know a fair bit nowadays about hieroglyphs and what they mean.
 Yet, we can’t be a hundred percent sure.